Trkun/fryz.github.io/page/ReadMe.md

 -   A GitHub or Codeberg account.
 -   A resume prepared in Markdown format.
 If you're new to Markdown, don't worry!
 It's simple to learn, and this guide includes resources to get you started.

-**More Resources:** For an in-depth Markdown tutorial, check out Markdown Guide.
+*For an in-depth Markdown tutorial, check out Markdown Guide under More Resrouces.*

 ## Instructions